tileverse-io/tileverse-pmtiles/README.md

 # Tileverse PMTiles

+> **⚠️ ARCHIVED**: This repository has been archived and is no longer maintained.
+The PMTiles library has been merged into the main Tileverse monorepo at [tileverse-io/tileverse](https://github.com/tileverse-io/tileverse).
+Please use the consolidated repository for the latest version.

 A Java 17+ library for reading and writing PMTiles, a cloud-optimized format for map tiles.

 ## Overview